mrt123/selenium-drivers/README.md

 # selenium-drivers

-Nodejs binding for selenium browser drivers:
+Nodejs binding for selenium browser drivers.
+Automates browser driver setup for various operating systems and browsers.
+Suitable for running with CI.

 * Currently works only with WebDriverJs
 * more general programing interface will be introduced later